trbaker/trbaker.github.io/README.md

 - <a href="ADI">Public info about ArcGIS Online in select US Schools</a>
 - <a href="https://github.com/trbaker/TEFS_IOT">Tech-enabled Field Studies (book) content</a>
 - <a target="new" href="https://esriurl.com/namebadge">GIS (learner) name badge creator</a>
-- <a target="new" href="https://trbaker.github.io/storyMapReadability/">ArcGIS Sotrymap Flesch-Kincaid Readability scoring</a>
+- <a target="new" href="https://trbaker.github.io/storyMapReadability/">ArcGIS Sotrymap readability scoring</a>
 - <a href="https://storymaps-k12.hub.arcgis.com/" target="new">First draft proof of concept for storymap indexing against a dictionary</a>

 <br />